 · Complete project documentation for assigned activities.
 Assist with identifying information for case studies and reports on promising practices.

 Education and Experience

-· Minimum of 3 years of work experience in project support.
-Experience in the field of SBC programming and for an NGO would be a plus.
+· Minimum of 2 years of work experience in project support.
+Experience in the field of formal and informal finance and off farm opportunities and for an NGO would be a plus.

 · Experience in participatory action planning and community engagement

 · Experience monitoring projects and collecting relevant data preferred

 · Experience using MS Windows and MS Office packages (Excel, Word, PowerPoint).

 · Observation, active listening and analysis skills with ability to make sound judgment